lpantano/seqcluster/doc/source/mirna_annotation.rst

 Use the outputs to do differential expression, clustering and descriptive analysis with this package: `isomiRs <https://github.com/lpantano/isomiRs>`_

+To load the data you can use `IsomirDataSeqFromFiles function  <http://lpantano.github.io/isomiRs/reference/IsomirDataSeqFromFiles.html>`_ and get the count data with `isoCounts <http://lpantano.github.io/isomiRs/reference/isoCounts.html>`_ to move to DESeq2 or similar packages.

 Manual of miraligner(JAVA)
 --------------------------